 Not every employer offers a match and even when they do, the match they offer can be different.
 It is important for you to ask your company’s HR or similar representative to find out if this opportunity exists and how to take advantage of it.

 If you haven’t taken advantage of this program or if your employer is just starting to implement matches, it’s worth your time to investigate.
-Employer matches are like free money to add to your retirement savings account.

 Also, if your employer’s 401(k) plans offer financial advice, take up the offer.
 A 2014 study by Financial Engines and Aon Hewitt found that 401(k) participants who received professional investment help in the form of managed accounts, target-date funds or online advice, earned higher median annual returns than others who invested on their own.